ArashidSalesforce/TradingBot-Public/README.md

 This project is a comprehensive trading bot designed for automated trading using Alpaca's API, OpenAI for decision-making, and various financial tools and APIs.
 It makes informed trading decisions based on technical analysis, news sentiment, risk management strategies, and portfolio tracking.

+**Note**: This code is not public at the moment but may be in the future.

 ## Features

 ### Real-Time Trading and Market Data